karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

 }
 ```

-And from the controller itself:
+And also from the api controller:

 ```csharp
 #if Authorization